Abhi-1504/SteelEyeAssignment/README.md

 --------------------

 The repository consist of the solution for SteelEye Python Developer Assignment.
-The solution is wriiten in Python 3 language and requires some additional libraries to be installed.
+The solution is written in Python 3 language and requires some additional libraries to be installed.

 ## Table of contents
 --------------------